Debra Marshall: Manager of Jeff Jarrett; WWF Women's Champion (1998–1999)

-Sporadic appearances (1999–2002)
+Sporadic appearances (2000–2002)

-In November 1999, Debra participated in an eight-women Sudden Death match at Survivor Series where she teamed with The Fabulous Moolah, Mae Young, and Tori in a winning effort against Ivory, Jacqueline, Luna Vachon and Terri Runnels which also served as her last appearance as an in-ring performer, despite being trained at the time to compete.
-Debra subsequently stayed off television while her husband Stone Cold Steve Austin recovered from neck surgery.
+From late-1999, Debra stayed off television while her husband Stone Cold Steve Austin recovered from neck surgery.
 She reappeared in April 2000, acting as a guest ring announcer at Backlash for the opening match.
 In the fall of that year she played the role of Lieutenant Commissioner, the assistant of Commissioner Mick Foley.

 Debra resigned as Lieutenant Commissioner on the March 5, 2001 episode of Raw to pursue managing again, while it was revealed on-screen that she was the wife of Stone Cold.
 Vince McMahon subsequently gave her the duty of managing The Rock, who at the time was feuding with Stone Cold.
 During the feud, she appeared on an episode of RAW and slapped Vince McMahon.
 Although she was advertised to be involved in the Wrestlemania 17 main event match between The Rock and Stone Cold Steve Austin, she was later pulled due to both competitors lobbying not to have her out at ringside.
 After Wrestlemania, she returned on an episode of RAW, questioning Vince McMahon for his role in Stone Cold's villainous persona, and subsequently slapping him after he insulted her.
 During an episode of Smackdown, she appeared in a backstage segment and slapped The Undertaker, who was feuding with Austin at the time.